One dengue case reported in 24 hrs | The Asian Age Online, Bangladesh

-Besides, one dengue patient is now being treated at a hospital, according to a daily update from DGHS.
+Besides, two dengue patients are now being treated at a hospital, according to a daily update from DGHS.

 Bangladesh experienced a massive dengue outbreak last year when 101,354 people were hospitalised.
 Of them, 101,037 made full recovery.